AREA ATTRACTIONS

 (609) 394-1965

-It was in this small structure, on January 2, 1777, that the Continental Army council of war made the decision to make an overnight march to Princeton to attack the British garrison.
+On January 2, 1777, in this small structure, the Continental Army’s council-of-war made the decision to make an overnight march to Princeton and attack the British garrison.

 OTHER AREA ATTRACTIONS